obscuritylabs/PythonFundamentals/03_python3_packaging_managment/slides/02_02_init_packaging_system.md

 # Using `poetry` to start a project

-`poetry` provides a handy set of tools to setup a project.
+`poetry` provides a handy set of tools to set up a project.

 This command will help you kickstart your new Python project by creating a directory structure suitable for most projects: